Bayliner and Meridian Pilothouses- HISTORY AND UPDATES 6/30/14

 The 02 year models had Cummins 660hp Diesel engines.
 The dealer cost on the 5288 was almost $300k more than the 4788s.
 This much higher price, combined with the deep draft, and lack of a dinette, did not make the 5288 a particularly popular seller when new.
 Many buyers preferred to just pay “a little more” and get a WHOLE LOT more with the 5788 model.
-I’ve seen different variations of the galley on the 5288 models, I sold a 99 new in 2000 that the buyer spent $28k making the galley similar to their 4788 which they traded in to me.
-The brokerage market today hasn’t been kind to these boats.
+I’ve seen different variations of the galley on the 5288 models, I sold a 99 new in 2000 that the buyer spent $28k making the galley similar to their 4788 which they traded in to me, which is also now in New Zealand.
 You can’t beat the engine room access and the master staterooms in comparison to a 4788!
 These boats can be bought RIGHT!!!
 Some great buys out there compared to several years ago.
 Not many 5288′s were ever built, and Meridian has dropped it from their new models as of 2006.

 5788s- NOW we’re talking!
 These Yachts have the size, fit and finish of a true yacht and she can ‘hold her own’ with yachts that cost twice as much, in this size range.